 - Independent learning: 992 hours

-A minimum 4-week placement or optional 40 week placement, designed to develop your abilities and understanding of the workplace.
+A minimum 4-week placement or optional 40 week placement (or a minimum of 30-weeks for 2017 entry), designed to develop your abilities and understanding of the workplace.
 It also provides a platform for successful entry into the workplace following graduation.

 - Dissertation: You'll undertake original and independent research to produce a 10,000-word dissertation on a topic or problem of your choice, using a discursive approach.